mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 12/JTAS_-_Volume_12_May24.md

 on a door is entirely acceptable as the outcome of a single check.
 However, it is not reasonable to use a single check to open all the doors in a building or to bring someone to a radically different viewpoint on a permanent basis.
-Getting someone to make an instant life- changing decision might be possible but they are likely to re-evaluate that decision and try to back out, or to resent being manipulated and actively work against the Travellers.
+Getting someone to make an instant life-changing decision might be possible but they are likely to re-evaluate that decision and try to back out, or to resent being manipulated and actively work against the Travellers.